mwisnicki/CefSharp/README.md

 # Fork

-- The aim of this fork is to bring [CefSharp](https://github.com/carloslozano/CefSharp) up to date with latest CEF3 previews and releases.
+- Initially, the aim of this fork is to update [CefSharp](https://github.com/carloslozano/CefSharp) and dependencies to use the VS2010 toolsets.

+# Changes

+###### 0.12
+July 3, 2012, Chromium 21.1180.711

+- Refreshed the repo and made some time available for coding...
+I'm getting there!
+I have a day job! :P